brendenwest/it122/1_intro_to_node/notes.rst

         res.end('Aloha world');
     }).listen(process.env.PORT || 3000);

-- includes Node’s core ‘http’ module for handling requests & responses
+- includes Node’s core **http** module for handling HTTP requests & responses
-- starts a server application and listens for requests on a specific port.
+- starts a server **process** and listens for requests on a specific port.
 - Uses whatever port is assigned by the operating system or ‘3000’ if none provided
 - when the application receives a request, it sends a response with a ‘success’ status header and basic test